If you are looking for a definitive guide on Arlington Heights security deposit law, you came to the right place.

 In the past, Arlington Heights tenants—and all Cook County renters outside the city of Chicago—did not have robust security deposit protections.
 Some renters were protected by the Illinois Security Deposit Return Act, but a majority were unprotected.
 When landlords unlawfully withheld deposits from these unprotected renters, their only recourse was to file breach of contract claims that were, in most cases, cost-prohibitive.
 The new Cook County Residential Tenant and Landlord Ordinance, which went into effect in June of 2021, includes a new security deposit law that provides much stronger protection for most tenants.
 It gives renters substantial additional rights, makes it easier for tenants to hold landlords accountable when they violate the law, and includes penalties that make it financially feasible for tenants to file claims if their deposits have been unlawfully withheld.
 The Cook County Security Deposit Law is a vast improvement over the previous laws and remedies.

 If your landlord is stealing your deposit, it is important to get legal help as soon as possible.
-If you are a Cook County tenant click here to request a free case review.
+If you are a Cook County tenant click here to talk to us.

 Image credit: antonioguillem licensed from 123rf.com